-1. INTRODUCTION
+1 INTRODUCTION

-Spectral unmixing is an essential step in hyperspectral image (HSI) processing.
-It consists in decomposing a set of spectra contained in a matrix $\mathbf{Y}$ as the following product: $\mathbf{Y} = \mathbf{AX} + \mathbf{N}$ , where $\mathbf{X}$ is the endmember matrix containing the 'source' spectra, $\mathbf{A}$ is the mixing matrix containing the mixing coefficients or contribution of each 'source' or endmember, and $\mathbf{N}$ stands for the modeling errors.
-Finding out an estimate $\hat{\mathbf{A}}$ of the mixing matrix, with the positivity and possibly sum-to-one contraints, and an estimate $\hat{\mathbf{X}}$ of the endmember matrix with the positivity constraint is a low-rank approximation problem commonly called Nonnegative Matrix Factorization (NMF) [1, 2, 3, 4, 5].
+Unmixing is an important preprocessing step to further analyze a hyperspectral image (HSI).
+Tensor decomposition method has been adapted to unmix HSIs, for instance PARAFAC model.
+However, this model has problems: Firstly, PARAFAC algorithms are very slow in certain circumstances.
+The alternating least squares algorithm (ALS), used in the PARAFACdecomposition, may require a very large number of iterations before converging.
+This slowness of convergence can result from large data, improper packaging, or the presence of degeneration.
+Secondly PARAFAC algorithms are very complicated to use.
+Indeed, there are several parameters to find.
+In this paper, a new algorithms developed with the purpose of circumventing these problems.
+It consists in decomposing a set of spectra contained in a matrix Y as the following product: $\mathbf{Y} = \mathbf{A}\mathbf{X} + \mathbf{N}$, where \mathbf{X} is the endmember matrix containing the 'source' spectra, A is the mixing matrix containing the mixing coefficients or contribution of each 'source' or endmember, and N stands for the modeling errors.
+Finding out an estimate $\hat{\mathbf{A}}$ of the mixing matrix, with the positivity and possibly sumto-one contraints, and an estimate $\hat{\mathbf{X}}$ of the endmember matrix with the positivity constraint is a low-rank approximation problem commonly called Nonnegative Matrix Factorization (NMF) (H. Kim et al., 2008).